mchlr/VehicleRouting/README.md

 ## TODOs

+* Add the output of the best route per generation as a file;
+* Check for convergence;

 ### Pheromon-Matrix

+#### General
 The Matrix should be scaled down/cut by one entire column and one row.
 The column, that is going to be cut, is phero[0] since this column contains the pheromone concentration for ways towards the depot.
 However, this is not neccessary since the depot is being visited before the capacity constraint would get violated.

 #### Fix the pheroDeposition()-Method
 This method has to get modified according to the change of the phero-Matrix described above.

+**Code**: Everything related to this issue is marked with "// TODO - ArrayFix:" within the source.

-*Nodes taken from the generated route has to be reduced by -1 in order to achieve correct matrix indices.
-However, this assumes, that the 0 nodes (depot) within a route have to be ignored.
+* Nodes taken from the generated route has to be reduced by -1 in order to achieve correct matrix indices.
+However, this assumes, that the 0 nodes (depot) within a route have to be ignored;
+* If a route looks like X -> 0 -> Y the pheromons from X -> Y have to get updated.
+Its necessary to write an updated logic to tackle this problem;

 ### Visualizer